If you’re staring at piles and wondering where to begin, these decluttering tips for beginners can finally make your home feel manageable again.

 Once you identify your starting point, the next step is figuring out what to do with everything you find, which can feel overwhelming, especially if you have a lot of clothes or miscellaneous items.

-To make the process easier, keep a bin in your home where you can quickly place items you no longer need or want to donate.
+For easy ways to declutter your home, keep a bin inside where you can quickly place items you no longer need or want to donate.

 This helps you avoid second-guessing and prevents clutter from sneaking back into your space.